 Thanks to Karlynne, Shania, and Priscilla for taking part in this interview and for finding answers to some difficult questions.
 We appreciate all the work you put in and the variety of talents and skills that each of you bring to the table.
 I hope you all live out your dreams and look back at your time at TWP as a key point in you zoo keeping growth!

-As a way of giving our fans and followers a peek behind the scenes of the inner most workings of Tanganyika Wildlife Park, we have begun interviewing a zookeeper …
+As a way of giving our fans and followers a peek behind the scenes of the inner workings of Tanganyika Wildlife Park, we have been interviewing a zookeeper each m…